ColdIV/discord-bot-api/README.md

     token=<token of the api>&message=<message you want to post in discord>

-# Usage Example:
-Grab a turtle in ComputerCraft and create a file called "API_TOKEN"

-Add the following code to it:

-    return "<your api token>"

-Now to send a message in discord you can use the following code (in a different file):

-    API_TOKEN = require ("API_TOKEN")
-    http.post("https://your-api-website", "token=" ..
-API_TOKEN .. "&message=<your message>")

-That's all!

 The API Token should, of course, never be published. :)